History-Register Automata: Weakening HRAs

-\paragraph{Emptiness} In the case of just one history, the results on TR-VASS reachability~\cite{Schnoebelen:2010,Figueira_etal:2011} we used in Section~\ref{sec:empty} provide rather rough bounds.
+In the case of just one history, the results on TR-VASS reachability~\cite{Schnoebelen:2010,Figueira_etal:2011} from \autoref{sec:empty} provide rather rough bounds.
 It is therefore useful to do a direct analysis.
-We examine control-state reachability for R-VASSs of 1 dimension.
-Note that these machines can be seen as close relatives to several other formalisms, like one-counter automata or pushdown automata on a one-letter alphabet.
-To the best of our knowledge, though, there has been no direct attack of state reachability for R-VASSs of 1 dimension.
-Our analysis below (proof in Appendix~\ref{sec:proofs}) yields square minimal-path length.
+We reduce nonemptiness for unary HRAs to control-state reachability for one dimensional R-VASSs.
+Our analysis below shows that the minimal path has length at most quadratic, from which it follows that nonemptiness has polynomial complexity.

+The following result applies to any R-VASS representation for which $|Q| \log|Q| \in O(N)$, where $|Q|$~is the number of states of the R-VASS, and $N$~is the number of bits used to represent the R-VASS .
+Note that the condition is true if all the states are listed in the R-VASS representation, something all reasonable representations would do.